redapesolutions/django-typeform/docs/typeformmixin.rst

 TypeformMixin
 =============

+To process a typeform in Django just the way you would process a Django form, use the ``TypeformMixin``.
+It requires the typeform to be mirrored by a corresponding Django form, question by question, but can also contain processing logic.
-The ``TypeformMixin`` is a mixin for Django's form class.
-To turn Typeform features on for a Django form just use the Mixin:
+To turn Typeform features on for a Django form just use the Mixin and specify the ``typeform_url``:

 .. code-block:: python